Varen (VRN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Varen Historical Price

-According to the latest data gathered on Varen live price page, the current price of Varen is 0.122711USD.
-The circulating supply of Varen(VRN) is 48.62K VRN , giving it a market capitalization of $5.97K.
+According to the latest data gathered on Varen live price page, the current price of Varen is 0.119773USD.
+The circulating supply of Varen(VRN) is 48.62K VRN , giving it a market capitalization of $5.82K.

 - 24-hour0.00%$ --$ --$ --